moocow-the-bovine/dstar-gantry/README.txt

         to (but independent of) the "Sandbox Testing"
         <https://kaskade.dwds.de/dstar/doc/HOWTO.html#Sandbox-Testing>
         functionality for "bare-metal" dstar corpus builds.
-You only need to if you have updated corpus index data in the "CORPUS_ROOT/build/" directory, e.g. via the , , or operations); you can re-stage an existing installation with the gantry action.
+You only need to "install" if you have updated corpus index data in the "CORPUS_ROOT/build/" directory, e.g. via the "build", "update", or "update-meta" operations); you can re-stage an existing installation with the gantry "run" action.

         Use the gantry -p HTTP_PORT option to specify a host port number to map to the embedded HTTP server, and use the gantry "-bg" or "docker run -d" <https://docs.docker.com/engine/reference/run/#detached--d>
         option to run the embedded container in the background.
 When you are done with manual testing, remember to terminate the running container with "docker kill".
-It is also good practice to the runtime data when you are done with the staging instance.
+It is also good practice to "uninstall" the runtime data when you are done with the staging instance.

         If you are running dstar-gantry on a "GANTRYHOST"
         <https://kaskade.dwds.de/dstar/doc/README.html#GANTRYHOST> behind a